How to stop a puppy barking

 Why does my puppy bark so much?

 If you're bringing home a puppy for the first time, you may not be aware of why your puppy barks in the first place.
-Your puppy could be barking for several different reasons, here are a few:
+There are lots of reasons why your dog won't stop barking, here are some of them:

 • Play barking - Puppies (and dogs) sometimes bark when the play, and it's usually just a little bit of pent-up excitement escaping their mouths.
 In some cases, however, a puppy may bark during play to warn another dog of their behavior or let them know they're in pain.